Mukhtar Begum

 Mukhtar Begum (born Mukhtar Khanum) was a Pakistani classical singer, composer, ghazal singer, dancer and actress.
 She was known as The Queen of Music, Queen of Indian Talkie Music, Queen Songstress, The Queen of Parsi Theatre, and Melody Queen of India for singing songs in films, theatre, and on radio.
-She worked in Hindi, Punjabi, and Urdu films and was known for her roles in films Hathili Dulhan, Ali Baba 40 Chor, Nala Damayanti, Dil Ki Pyas, Ankh Ka Nasha, Muflis Ashiq, and Chatra Bakavali.
+She worked in Hindi, Punjabi, and Urdu films and was known for her roles in the films Hathili Dulhan, Ali Baba 40 Chor, Nala Damayanti, Dil Ki Pyas, Ankh Ka Nasha, Muflis Ashiq, and Chatra Bakavali.

 Early life

 Mukhtar Begum was born Mukhtar Khanum in 1901 in Amritsar, British India.
-Mukhtar was the older sister, and she had four siblings, a sister, including Farida Khanum and three brothers.
+Mukhtar was the eldest sibling of three brothers and a sister, Farida Khanum.

 Mukhtar's father, Ghulam Muhammad, was a great music lover, and he used to play harmonium.
-Then he realized that his elder daughter, Mukhtar Begum, had a natural talent for music, so he sent her to receive early training in classical singing under Ustad Shambhu Maharaj, Ustad Allah Daya Khan Meherban, and Ustad Lachhu Maharaj.
+When he realized that his elder daughter, Mukhtar Begum, had a natural talent for music, he sent her to receive early training in classical singing under Ustad Shambhu Maharaj, Ustad Allah Daya Khan Meherban, and Ustad Lachhu Maharaj.
 They trained her in thumri, dadra, and ghazal singing.

-She attended Patiala Gharana's Classic Music School.
+She attended Patiala Gharana's classic music school.
 A teacher named Ustad Mian Meherbaan Khan there liked her singing, and he was the teacher of Ustad Aashiq Ali Khan.
-So he trained Mukhtar Begum in Hindustani vocal classical music since the age of seven.
+So he trained Mukhtar Begum in Hindustani vocal classical music from the age of seven.

-In 1920, she was regularly invited by Raja's and Maharajas to their royal courts, and was given huge respect.
-She was hired by Nizam of Hyderabad at his court and she would sing classical songs.
+In 1920, she was regularly invited by Rajas and Maharajas to their royal courts, and was given huge respect.
+She was hired by Nizam of Hyderabad at his court and would sing classical songs.
 Then he offered her to sit next to his Queen, which was criticised by his court officials.
 Later he mentioned that the reason he had offered her to sit next to the Queen's chair was because of her art and talent.